corda/corda/docs/source/quickstart-index.rst

 2. `Deploying an example CorDapp <./quickstart-deploy.html>`_
 3. `Building your own CorDapp <./quickstart-build.html>`_

-The getting started experience is designed to be lightweight and get to code as quickly as possible, for more detail, see the following documentation:

-* CorDapp design best practice
-* Testing CorDapps

-For a more operations-focused experience, see the following operations documentation:

-* Node structure and configuration
-* Deploying a node
-* Notary docs
-* HSM configuration

 Setting up a development environment
 ------------------------------------

-**write some text here**

 Prerequisites
 ~~~~~~~~~~~~~